jothepro/doxygen-awesome-css/README.md

 ### CMake with FetchContent

-For project that build with CMake, the `FetchContent` module can be used to download the repository at configure-time.
+For projects that build with CMake, the `FetchContent` module can be used to download the repository at configuration time.

-Add the following snippet to your `CMakeLists.txt`
+Add the following snippet to your `CMakeLists.txt`:

 ```cmake
 include(FetchContent)